 To learn more, e-mail email@example.com, or call 410-837-2050 x1049.

 Whether it’s escorting someone to a medical appointment or making sure legal or financial paperwork is all in order, providing support for a loved one can sometimes feel overwhelming.
-LGBT individuals may face even greater challenges due to a lack of resources in the community, as well as laws and policies that put biological families first.
+LGBTQ individuals may face even greater challenges due to a lack of resources in the community, as well as laws and policies that put biological families first.

 - Families of choice are not often legally recognized